rancher/fleet/docs/gitrepo-structure.md

 ### Using ValuesFrom

 These examples showcase the style and format for using `valuesFrom`.
+ConfigMaps and Secrets should be created in downstream clusters.

 Example [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/):